vippsas/access-token-api/vipps-accesstoken-api.md

 # Vipps Access Token API

+_** This is a work in progress, and not yet the official version.
+Please see the API documentation for each product API for current documentation. **_

 This is the API documentation for obtaining a Vipps Access Token.

 The Swagger documentation is available at https://vippsas.github.io/vipps-accesstoken-api/.